TeskaLabs/Frame-Transporter/README.md

 # Frame transporter

-The high-performance networking library for C and POSIX.
+The high-performance networking library for C and POSIX aka libft.

 ## Features